krgamestudios/Toy/deep-dive/developing-toy.md

 This literal specifies that the next byte is the type of a literal, and the following byte is a boolean specifying const-ness.

-Then if the type is `TOY_LITERAL_ARRAY`, the following `unsigned short` is an index within the cache, representing the type of the contents.
+Then, if the type is `TOY_LITERAL_ARRAY`, the following `unsigned short` is an index within the cache, representing the type of the contents.

 Otherwise, if the type is `TOY_LITERAL_DICTIONARY`, the following two `unsigned short`s are indices within the cache, representing the types of the keys and values.